-- A formula which gives the theoretical speed-up in latency of the execution of a task at fixed workload that can be expected of a system whose resources are improved.
+- A formula which gives the theoretical speed-up of the execution of a task at a fixed workload that can be expected of a system whose resources are improved.
 Amdahl’s Law states that “the overall performance improvement gained by optimizing a single part of a system is limited by the fraction of time that the improved part is actually used.”
-It is named after computer scientist Gene Amdahl, and was first presented in 1967. ← Wikipedia
+It is named after Gene Amdahl, and was first presented in 1967. ← Wikipedia

 - Previous term: AMD